adobebc/web-apps-sdk/tags/online-shop/individual-product-(large)-layout.md

 `{tag_onsale}` | Renders 1 if product on sale, otherwise 0.
 If page elements need to be altered for products on sale, then embed tag in relevant javascript.
 `{tag_poplets,rowlength,width,height}` | Displays thumbnail version of poplet images `{tag_productcode}` | Product code
+`{tag_productmetadescription}` | Meta description information added in the SEO Metadata section of product details page.
 `{tag_relatedproducts}` | Displays a list of products related to this product that can be browsed and added separately to cart (useful for up/cross selling purposes)
 `{tag_relatedproductslist}` | Displays a list of products related to this product that are added to the cart when this product is. `{tag_relatedproductslist,7}` will display them as radio buttons and `{tag_relatedproductslist,8}` displays small images of the product only. (useful for up/cross selling purposes)
 `{tag_releasedate}` | Release date of item